 The Accrued Shield Rate is the portion of the Shield Rate that has accrued from the Term Start Date to any day within the Term.
 This is the amount that will be applied in calculating the Interim Value on any day prior to the Term End Date if Index Performance is less than zero.

-For Contracts issued before January 1, 2023, the Accrued Shield Rate is equal to the Shield Rate multiplied by the number of days elapsed since the Term Start Date, divided by the total number of days in the Term.
+The Accrued Shield Rate is equal to the Shield Rate multiplied by the number of days elapsed since the Term Start Date, divided by the total number of days in the Term.
+You get more of the Shield Rate the closer you are to the Term End Date.